Preacherman194589/Crypto-Prediction/README.md

 ## Machine Learning Model
-Taking in a set of factors, we are going to use different machine learning models to predict each cryptocurrency's returns.
-- Linear Regression:
 - Description of data preprocessing:
+	- An assessment was performed to determine if there are missing data.
+This was remedied by either removing the NaN rows or filling in the gaps as was performed since the data is a time series dataset.
+	- Visualizations were created to view trends and correlations.
 - Description of feature engineering and the feature selection, including the decision-making process:
+	-
 - Description of how data was split intro training and testing sets:
+	- A split of 80-20 of training-test sets was performed on the date.
+One year worth of data was used to train the model and three months was used to test the model.

+- Linear Regression:
 	- Explanation of model choice, including limitations and benefits:
-		- Advantages: process very fast
+		- Advantages: Model process very fast.
-		- Limitations: the accuracy of predictions are lower than other models
+		- Limitations: The accuracy of predictions are lower than other models.
 	- Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables):
-	- Description of how they have trained the model thus far, and any additional training that will take place:
+	- Description of how the model have been trained thus far, and any additional training that will take place:
-	- Description of current accuracy score
+	- Description of current accuracy score:
 - XGBooster Model:
-	- Description of data preprocessing:
-	- Description of feature engineering and the feature selection, including the decision-making process:
-	- Description of how data was split intro training and testing sets:
 	- Explanation of model choice, including limitations and benefits:
-		- Advantages: process very fast
+		- Advantages:
-		- Limitations: the accuracy of predictions are lower than other models
+		- Limitations:
 	- Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables):
 	- Description of how they have trained the model thus far, and any additional training that will take place:
 	- Description of current accuracy score
 - Random Forest:
-	- Description of data preprocessing:
-	- Description of feature engineering and the feature selection, including the decision-making process:
-	- Description of how data was split intro training and testing sets:
 	- Explanation of model choice, including limitations and benefits:
 		- Advantages: This model is great for Classification and Regression tasks.
 		- Limitations: The run-time performance of this model is very slow.
 Also, it cannot extrapolate and can only make a prediction that is an average of previously observed labels.